bvirk/phptinyweb/README.md

 A MariaDB sql dump, 'mariaDBSampleExport.sql' has to be imported using phpmyadmin.

-A global array, $navLinkOn, contains the pages
+A global array, $navLinkOn, contains the pages - an url requesting anything else redirects to first item.

 |index.php
 |---